Darab County: Administrative divisions

-The population history and structural changes of Darab County's administrative divisions over three consecutive censuses are shown in the following table.
-The latest census shows four districts, 12 rural districts, and four cities.
+Darab County's population history and administrative structure over three consecutive censuses are shown in the following table.

-Overview
+Geography

-It has five hundred villages, and possesses a very hot climate, snow being rarely seen there in winter.
-Darab city have area of about 7,500 square kilometers and a height of 1180 meters.
-It produces fruits, cereals, cotton, and tobacco, while the lower areas are used for winter crops by the Baharlu tribe.
+Darab County has five hundred villages, and possesses a very hot climate, snow being rarely seen there in winter.
+Darab County has an area of about 7,500 square kilometers and an altitude of 1180 meters.

+Economy

+Darab produces fruits, cereals, cotton, and tobacco, while the lower areas are used for winter crops by the Baharlu tribe.
 There are also nearby salt mines which have long been utilized.
 The town Darab, the capital of the district, is situated in a very fertile plain, 140 mi.
 S.E. of Shiraz.
-It has a population (in 2000) of about 60,718 and extensive orchards of orange and lemon trees and immense plantations of date-palms.
-Legend ascribes the foundation of the city to Darius, hence its name Darab-gerd ("Darius-fort").
+It has extensive orchards of orange and lemon trees and immense plantations of date-palms.